-The appraisal process is an evaluation that leads to an opinion of value.
+An appraisal report is inspection that concludes an opinion of value.

-There are a lot of reasons to purchase an appraisal from REID E. CHOATE & ASSOCIATES, LLC with the usual reason being real estate and mortgage transactions.
+There are many reasons to order an appraisal with the usual reason being real estate and mortgage transactions.

-Some other reasons for obtaining an report include:
+A few other reasons for obtaining an appraisal include:

-To get a loan.
+To receive a loan.

 To reduce your tax burden.

-To fight high property taxes.
+To contest high property taxes.

-To handle an estate.
+To settle an estate.

-To give you an edge when purchasing a home.
+To give you an edge when purchasing real estate.

-To find an honest property value when selling your home.
+To determine an honest property value when selling real estate.

-Government agencies such as the IRS need an appraisal on every house.
+Government agencies such as the IRS need an appraisal on every property.

 The CMA will provide a non-specific figure.

-Who engaged the appraiser and other intended users.
+The client and other intended users.

 The intended use of the report.

-All known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and other items of a similar nature.
+All known: easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and other items of a similar nature.